usnistgov/dpp-devid/README.md

 ## Notes ##

 If you are using a raspberry Pi3 to test this out, please use a USB wireless card.
-The on board wireless card does not support DPP.
+The on board wireless card does not support DPP (the device driver needs to support action frames -- which it does not).

 ## Copyrights and Disclaimers ##